-The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations
+The Complete Bitcoin & Crypto Guide: Pros, Cons, Reviews

 Bitcoin Costs Money

-The first issue is that it is not free to acquire.
+The first issue is that Bitcoin and cryptocurrency is not free to acquire.
 What is going to motivate a consumer to first buy cryptocurrency to spend when they already have a bank card that costs nothing to use?
 Using those little pieces of paper adherents like to refer to as “fiat” works just as well.

 It’s Not Cheap to Send, Nor Faster Than Other Services

 Would you spend $28 dollars and wait 30 minutes for your coffee transaction to go through?
 Of course not.
-That episode showed how impractical it was at the time, and the developers have since made some changes to the block sizes to reduce the impact of that happening, but can it really support a worldwide payment system involving billions of transactions an hour?
+That episode showed how impractical it was at the time, and the developers have since made some changes to the block sizes to reduce that problem, but can it really support a worldwide payment system involving billions of transactions an hour?
+No.

 A currency would need to have stability in price.
 Just look at these massive swings in the bitcoin price history:

 BTC is Not Anonymous

-Only a limited type of altcoins, or coins other than Bitcoin, like Monero and a few others have actual privacy safeguards built in.
+Only a limited type of altcoins, or coins other than Bitcoin, like Monero, have actual privacy safeguards built in.
 With Monero, coins can be received, spent or stored and no prying eyes are the wiser.
 There is some utility in that kind of privacy, but governments have been pressuring exchanges to remove those altcoins from their platforms, so extra steps are required to acquire it.